-From chilled out bars on the beach to clubs featuring world class DJs in San Jose, Costa Rica offers up a huge variety of nightlife activity.
+From chilled-out bars to wild beach parties to dance clubs featuring world-class DJs in the capital city of San Jose, Costa Rica's nightlife offers a variety of experiences.

 When to Go Out

-Most people go out on Fridays and Saturdays, but there are exceptions when the club or bar hosts a discount night, or especially popular, a ladies night.
+Most people go out on Fridays and Saturdays, but there are exceptions when the club or bar hosts special events like a discount night, happy hour, or, especially popular, a ladies' night.
 Costa Ricans love to party!

 Times vary.
-Some bars and clubs offer discounted drinks and entrance fees for showing up before 9pm, but the crowd usually doesn't come out in full until 10 or 11.
-Closing time varies a lot, too.
-Some places close around midnight while others stay open until 2am, 4am, or very rarely until dawn.
+Some bars and clubs offer discounted drinks and entrance fees for showing up before 9 p.m., but the crowd usually doesn't come out in full until 10 p.m. or 11 p.m.

 What to Wear